International Oil and Gas Accounting and Financial Management Immersion Workshop (8 days)

 - Identification of functional currency and treatment of foreign currency transactions (application of IAS 21)

-- Use of contractors’ and leased property and equipment (application of IAS 17 and IFRIC 4)
+- Use of contractors’ and leased property and equipment (application of IAS 17 and IFRIC 4).
+Impact of IFRS 16 Leases (replacement standard for 2019)

-- Wages, salaries and other benefits, including pensions and repatriation costs (overview of IAS 19)
+- Wages, salaries and other employee benefits, including pensions and repatriation costs (IAS 19)

 - Revenue recognition

-- Review of IAS 18 Revenue Recognition and the impact of adopting its replacement IFRS 15
+- IAS 18 Revenue and the impact of its replacement from 2018, IFRS 15 Revenue from contracts with customers

-- Application of IAS 18 to recognition (production, lifting, production inventory (IAS 2))
+- Application to recognition (production, lifting, production inventory (IAS 2))

 - Management accounting